Local MNAs Term Mayor Islamabads Resignation A political Move - UrduPoint

 Local MNAs Term Mayor Islamabad's Resignation A 'political Move'

-Local members of the National Assembly (MNAs) on Wednesday said Mayor Islamabad Sheikh Anser Aziz remained in office for four-and-a-half years and resigned from the post five months before end of his tenure for political gains
+Local members of the National Assembly (MNAs) have termed the resignation of Mayor Islamabad Sheikh Anser Aziz from his post five months before end of his tenure as a 'political move'

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Oct, 2020 ) :Local members of the National Assembly (MNAs) on Wednesday said Mayor Islamabad Sheikh Anser Aziz remained in office for four-and-a-half years and resigned from the post five months before end of his tenure for political gains.
+ISLAMABAD (UrduPoint / Pakistan Point News - 8th Oct, 2020 ) :Local members of the National Assembly (MNAs) have termed the resignation of Mayor Islamabad Sheikh Anser Aziz from his post five months before end of his tenure as a 'political move'.

 Talking to APP, he rejected Anser Aziz's claim of being powerless, saying he himself had requested to the government for transfer of major departments such as sanitation, water and environment to any relevant authority for ensuring smooth and effective service delivery to ease the difficulties being faced by the Capital's citizens.